scambier/ecs-machina/README.md

 ### Code reusability

 We have a strong decoupling between the World, the Components, and the Systems.
 The goal is to let you write code that you can truly reuse throughout your projects.

-### Fast systems

-The `world.query()` function has an efficient and transparent caching system, to provide the fastest iteration speed possible.

-The trade-off is that adding/removing/updating entity is relatively slower, because the cache needs to be updated each time.

 ### Strong unit tests